 Choose firm, bright, young, and spherical tinda squashes in season.
 Buy fresh, average-sized fruits with clean blossom tips and stem spots.

-At home, keep in a vegetable tray inside the refrigerator for use within 1-2 days.
+At home, keep a vegetable tray inside the refrigerator for use within 1-2 days.
 Avoid extended storage in the refrigerator since they sustain a chill injury.

 Given their spherical shape, tinda squash makes perfect vegetables for stuffing.
 You can also use them cut diced or in slices as you desire in the recipe.
 They can also be employed as a wonderful substitute for recipes that call chappan kaddu (Indian summer squash), bottle gourd, small squashes, or similar cooked cucurbit fruits.